bkryza/decorest/README.rst

 @timeout
 ~~~~~~~~
-Specifies a default timeout value (in seconds) for method or entire API.
+Specifies a default timeout value (in seconds) for a method or entire API.

 .. code-block:: python